Lenoxo/100-days-of-code/log.md

 **Today's Progress**:

-- **Learning Typescript**: Today I advanced in the First Steps part, learning about some details when using modules in Typescrit and tsconfig, how to use `express.js` with typescript (you need to install express types `@types/express`), and lastly, complete exercises 9.3 to 9.5 [**Full-stack Open**](https://fullstackopen.com/).
+- **Learning Typescript**: Today I advanced in the First Steps part, learning about some details when using modules in Typescript and tsconfig, how to use `express.js` with typescript (you need to install express types `@types/express`), and lastly, complete exercises 9.3 to 9.5 [**Full-stack Open**](https://fullstackopen.com/).
 - As always, all the exercises I did today, are in one of my practice repos:
   [click](https://github.com/Lenoxo/HTML-CSS-JS-challenges/tree/challenges-in-process)
 - **Practicing with Docker:** Today also I did a little project, with my neovim configs, plugins and cache loaded in a Docker image, for easy install and usage.
 Uses alpine linux as base distro and later on, I'll see if I pack it without the cache.